POLITICS, ISLAM AND PAS (ISLAMIC PARTY OF MALAYSIA)

 Leadership of PAS

-The influential leader of PAS, Fazil Noor, died in 2002.
-The leader of the party after that was Abdul Hadi Awang.
-The spiritual leader of PAS is NokAziz Nik Mat, who is also chief minister of Kelantan, made headlines when he advocated polygamy to rescue unmarried women from becoming "aged virgins."
-Despite this many in Kelantan respect gim Reuters reported: “An iconic figure garbed in flowing robes and a skullcap, the bearded Egyptian-educated scholar is seen as morally upright and accessible to the common folk, living in a modest brick and wooden home in a traditional Malay village.”
+As of 2025, the President of PAS is Abdul Hadi Awang.
+He has held the position since 2002.
+The spiritual leader is Hashim Jasin, whoh as held the position since 2016.
+The influential leader of PAS, Fazil Noor, died in 2002, when Abdul Hadi Awang took over.
+The former spiritual leader of PAS NokAziz Nik Mat, who was also chief minister of Kelantan, made headlines when he advocated polygamy to rescue unmarried women from becoming "aged virgins."
+Despite this many in Kelantan respected him.
+Reuters reported: “An iconic figure garbed in flowing robes and a skullcap, the bearded Egyptian-educated scholar is seen as morally upright and accessible to the common folk, living in a modest brick and wooden home in a traditional Malay village.”

 Text Sources: New York Times, Washington Post, Los Angeles Times, Times of London, Lonely Planet Guides, Library of Congress, Malaysia Tourism Promotion Board, Compton’s Encyclopedia, The Guardian, National Geographic, Smithsonian magazine, The New Yorker, Time, Newsweek, Reuters, AP, AFP, Wall Street Journal, The Atlantic Monthly, The Economist, Foreign Policy, Wikipedia, BBC, CNN, and various books, websites and other publications.